Logbook Search Service (ARIEL)#

 Osprey installed:

-uv syncContainer runtime: Docker Desktop 4.0+ or Podman 4.0+ (for PostgreSQL and the web interface)
+uv syncContainer runtime: Docker Desktop 4.0+ or Podman 4.0+ (for PostgreSQL)

 LLM API access: An API key for your configured provider (e.g.,